Your Portfolio as a Pre-Screening Tool: Building What You Want to Work With

 The Strategic Portfolio Problem

 Most developers build portfolios backwards.
-They showcase what they’ve already done professionally, which often means:
+They showcase what they’ve already done professionally, which typically means:

-• Legacy tech stacks from their current/previous jobs
+- Legacy tech stacks from their current or previous jobs

-• Safe, proven technologies that every other candidate also shows
+- Safe, proven technologies that literally every other candidate also shows

 This approach has a fundamental flaw: it attracts more of the same opportunities you’re trying to escape.